"I've seen a lot of the world, A hell of a lot of it!

 The climate is generally humid.

 Zanzibar is a true melting pot.
 The first to settle on the island were of Bantu Hadimu and Tumbatu descent, arriving from the African Great Lakes.
-The close ties to the Indian, Persian and Arab world manifest in a largely mixed population.
+The close ties to the Indian, Persian and Arab world manifest in a largely mixed population, which is still reflected in the different features of Zanzibari people.
+Today, many foreigners call this island their home.

 Language & Religion